MACM18/resume/docs/SUPABASE_SETUP.md

   user_id uuid not null,
   domain text,
   company text not null,
-  title text not null,
+  position text not null,
   location text,
-  start_month date not null,
+  start_date date not null,
-  end_month date,
+  end_date date,
-  is_current boolean not null default false, visible boolean not null default true, highlights jsonb, created_at timestamptz not null default now(), updated_at timestamptz not null default now()
+  is_current boolean not null default false, visible boolean not null default true, description jsonb, created_at timestamptz not null default now(), updated_at timestamptz not null default now()
 );